Tip #1 - Wico Coil Replacement

 consistent with its market value!
 Now that I have several hours

-on the motor, I have to admit that I have come to actually like
+on the motor, I have to admit that I have come to really like

 and '54 Scott/Firestone 5's to disassemble and photograph for